at the Union Buildings in Pretoria

-The team was scheduled to be announced today and gifted three-quarter Damian de Allende was expected to make way for veteran Joe Pietersen who has recovered from a wrist injury suffered in the season-opener.
+The team was scheduled to be announced on Wednesday and gifted three-quarter Damian de Allende was expected to make way for veteran Joe Pietersen who has recovered from a wrist injury suffered in the season-opener.

 With Pietersen at fullback, Bok flyer Gio Aplon was likely to shift to left wing while fit-again fetcher Tyrone Holmes was a shoo-in to replace injured blindside flanker Rynhardt Elstadt.

 Referee Lourens van der Merwe, who officiated WP’s 42-6 victory over the Bulls, will whistle the coastal derby on Saturday night.